The critical conditions for success

 21

-In order to allocate resources to risk and cost saving areas that matter, the level of risk appetite of the company has to be determined.
+To allocate resources to risk- and cost-saving areas, the company's level of risk appetite has to be determined.

-This facilitates prioritisation in the deployment of resources.
-Having defined acceptable levels of risk leads to resources not having to spend time on further reducing risks that are already at an acceptable level.
-The efficiency and effectiveness of indirect tax department should be periodically measured and compared with financial and operational KPIs.
-This should subsequently be discussed in review meetings and corrective actions have to be identified and executed.
+This facilitates prioritization in the deployment of resources.
+Having defined acceptable levels of risk leads to resources not having to spend time on further reducing risks that are already at a satisfactory level.
+The efficiency and effectiveness of the indirect tax department should be periodically measured and compared with financial and operational KPIs.
+This should be discussed in review meetings, and corrective actions must be identified and executed.

 Risks: 'impact' and 'likelihood'